 Until she remembered her friend, who had mentioned that he was looking into finding a gestational surrogate to carry a baby for him.
 It was like finding the missing piece of a puzzle.

-“I approached him, and we decided to have a baby as friends,” Brim says of her friend of eight years.
+“I approached him, and we decided to have a baby as friends,” Brim says.

 They could have done the deed via insemination, but Brim, who had never so much as kissed her friend, thought it might be easier to do it the traditional way.
 So they jumped into bed when she knew she was ovulating and made a baby right away.
 Then they went back to being best buds.